Antigua, Guatemala

 Expats, digital nomads and retirees living in Antigua responded:

 "The weather is great year round.
 The city is very affordable, though more expensive then other places in the country.
-Being a tourist attraction the variety of restaurants is great and there are many other activities available for all," remarked one expat in Antigua.
+Being a tourist attraction the variety of restaurants is great and there are many other activities available for all," said one expat.

 What are medical services in Antigua like?